-Gundagai Courthouse is a working courthouse.
-Please note, if you landed here looking for the contact and location details of the Gundagai Local Court, please go to their website here.
+Please note that the Gundagai Courthouse is a working courthouse.
+If you have landed here looking to contact the Court please find the details of the Gundagai Local Court here.

-Gundagai is a country town on the Murrumbidgee River in New South Wales, see location map below.
-The area is widely known for its Dog on the Tuckerbox Statue, just outside of town off the Hume Highway.
+Gundagai is a country town in New South Wales on the Murrumbidgee River, a major tributary of the River Murray.
+The traditional owners of the land are the Wiradjuri people.
+Gundagai is known for its Dog on the Tuckerbox Statue just outside of town off the Hume Highway.
+The region is an important agricultural region with a rich history.

-Gundagai has had courthouse facilities of one kind or another for over a hundred years.
-See a detailed history including architectural drawings of the Gundagai Courthouse in the Gundagai Gaol & Courthouse Conservation Management Plan.1
+For over a hundred years Gundagai has had courthouse facilities of one kind or another.
+The first Courthouse was constructed in 1859.
+For more information and a detailed history including architectural drawings of the building in the Gundagai Gaol & Courthouse Conservation Management Plan.1

 In 1870 repairs to the North Gundagai Courthouse and improvements to its approach had stalled.
 Reporting on the matter it seemed that the first choice of contractor was the cause of the delay in repairing “our local temple of justice”.
 In addition the contractor allegedly had failed to keep costs ‘to an economical scale.’